MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 ::: zone pivot="programming-language-csharp"
 # Function Choice Behaviors

-The new function-calling model in Semantic Kernel is represented by the `FunctionChoiceBehavior` class.
-The class provides a set of static methods that return instances of the `FunctionChoiceBehavior` class, each representing a specific function choice behavior.
-As of today, there are three function choice behaviors available in Semantic Kernel:
+Function choice behaviors are bits of configuration that allows a developer to configure which functions are advertised to AI models, how the models should choose them for invocation, and lastly how Semantic Kernel might invoke those functions.

+As of today, the function choice behaviors are represented by three static methods of the `FunctionChoiceBehavior` class:
-- **Auto**: The AI model decides whether to call provided function(s) and, if so, which one to call.
+- **Auto**: Allows the AI model to decide to choose from zero or more of the provided function(s) for invocation.
-- **Required**: The AI model must call the provided function(s).
+- **Required**: Forces the AI model to chose provided function(s).
-- **None**: The AI model must not call any function(s).
+- **None**: Instructs the AI model not to chose any function(s).

-Each of the behaviors enable configuration of the following aspects of function calling that a caller might need to change according to the modeled scenario(s):
-- **Function advertising**: The process of advertising or sending of all Semantic Kernel functions or specified ones to the AI model.
-- **Function choice behavior**: The process of instructing the AI model on how to choose functions for calling.
-- **Function invocation**: Invocation of functions called by the AI model.

 > [!WARNING]
-> The new function-calling model is experimental and subject to change.
+> The function-calling model is experimental and subject to change.
 It is expected to reach general availability (GA) by mid-November 2024.
-The current function-calling model, based on the TollCallBehavior class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.
+The other function-calling model, represented by the `TollCallBehavior` class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.
-> Please refer to the [migration guide](../../../../support/function-calling-migration-guide.md) to migrate your code to the new function-calling model.
+> Please refer to the [migration guide](../../../../support/function-calling-migration-guide.md) to migrate your code to the latest function-calling model.

 > [!NOTE]
-> The new function-calling model is not tied to any specific AI model, unlike the current model.
-It is designed for use with all Semantic Kernel connectors that work with function-calling-capable AI models.
-> Currently, it's supported only by the `AzureOpenAI` and `OpenAI` connectors, with plans to extend support to other connectors for Olama, Onix, and other function-calling-capable models in the future.

-## Providing AI model with functions
+> The function-calling model is only supported by a few AI connectors so far, see the "Supported AI Connectors" section below for more details.

+## Function Advertising
-All three behaviors accept list of functions of `KernelFunction` type as a parameter.
-By default, it is null, which means all kernel functions are provided to the AI model.
+Function advertising is the process of providing functions to AI models for further calling and invocation.
+All three function choice behaviors accept a list of functions to advertise as a `functions` parameter.
+By default, it is null, which means all functions from plugins registered on the Kernel are provided to the AI model.

 ```csharp
 using Microsoft.SemanticKernel;